Detailed Review: Legacy North Royalton, Cleveland, Ohio

 1. Introduction

-Legacy North Royalton is a skilled nursing facility at 9055 West Sprague Road, Parma, OH 44133.
-It serves the Cleveland area.
-This review covers its services, amenities, pricing, and care quality, and compares it to other rehabilitation facilities nearby.
+Legacy North Royalton is a skilled nursing facility at 9055 West Sprague Road, Parma, OH 44133, serving the Cleveland area.
+Medicare now lists the facility under the name North Royalton Post Acute (CMS Certification Number 366343).
+What follows looks at its services, amenities, staffing, Medicare ratings, and inspection record.

 2. Services Offered